National Museum of the Union: Buildings

 The "Babylon" building is a historic monument built between 1851 and 1853, bearing influences of Romantic architecture.
 It was used as a residence pavilion for officers, and between 1967 and 1968, it was refurbished to become a museum.

 The "Union Hall" (Sala Unirii) was built between 1898 and 1900.
 It is the building where the Great National Assembly of Alba Iulia voted the Union of Transylvania with Romania.

 Both buildings of the museum are listed as historic monuments.

 Collections

-It is worth mentioning bronze deposits of Cugir, Ighiel, Zlatna and Vintu de Jos, as well as the pottery, the zoomorphic idols and the iron, bronze and stone tools, discovered in the fortified great settlement of Teleac.
-Especially interesting are the marble statuette depicting Liber Pater, the bronze collection, the glass collection, bone, horn and ivory objects as well as the monetary hoards from Alba Iulia, Tibru, Geomal, Șpring and Medves.
+It is worth mentioning bronze deposits of Cugir, Ighiel, Zlatna, and Vințu de Jos, as well as the pottery, the zoomorphic idols and the iron, bronze and stone tools, discovered in the fortified great settlement of Teleac.
+Especially interesting are the marble statuette depicting Liber Pater, the bronze collection, the glass collection, bone, horn and ivory objects as well as the monetary hoards from Alba Iulia, Tibru, Geomal, Șpring, and Medveș.
 These include the silver hoard from Lupu and the materials discovered in the Princely tomb of Cugir.
 The numismatic collection includes ancient, medieval and modern coins, plaques and coins.

-The modern history collection contains documents, photographs, memorial objects from the Revolution of 1848 and the Union of the 1 December 1918 of Transylvania with Romania.
+The modern history collection contains documents, photographs, memorial objects from the Revolution of 1848 and the Union of 1 December 1918 of Transylvania with Romania.

 The museum owns goods listed in the Romanian National Cultural Heritage Treasure.